Dutee Chand: 2012–2013

-In 2012, Dutee Chand became a national champion in the under-18 category, when she clocked 11.85 seconds in the 100 metres event.
+In 2012, Chand became a national champion in the under-18 category, when she clocked 11.85 seconds in the national youth junior athletic championships.
+In fact, following the rule by the International Association of Athletics Federations states that Chand could only be allowed to compete again if she lowers her testosterone levels that falls under beneath the male range.
+Chand states that "I feel that its wrong to have to change your body for sport participation" then she follows it with "I'm not changing for anyone."

-Clocking 23.811 seconds, Chand won the bronze in the Women's 200 metres event at the 2013 Asian Athletics Championships at Pune.
+In 2013, she enrolled in the KIIT University to study law.
+As of 2016, she is employed as an executive officer in the state PSU The Odisha Mining Corporation Ltd. Clocking 23.811 seconds, Chand won the bronze in the Women's 200 metres event at the 2013 Asian Athletics Championships at Pune.
 The year also saw her become the first Indian to reach the final of a global athletics 100 metres final, when she reached the final in the 2013 World Youth Championships.
 In the same year, she became the national champion in 100 metres and 200 metres when she won the events clocking 11.73 s in the final in 100 metres and a career-best 23.73 s in 200 metres at the National Senior Athletics Championships at Ranchi.

-2014 hyperandrogenism controversy
+2014-2015 hyperandrogenism controversy

-In June 2014, she won two gold medals at Asian Junior Athletics Championships in 200 metres and 4 × 400 m relays.
-In the 200 m event she bettered her previous timing to 23.74 secs and hoping to get qualified for the Commonwealth Games but Chand was dropped from the 2014 Commonwealth Games contingent at the last minute after the Athletic Federation of India stated that hyperandrogenism made her ineligible to compete as a female athlete.
-Following the Commonwealth Games she was also dropped from the Indian contingent for the 2014 Asian Games.
+In June 2014, Chand won two gold medals at Asian Junior Athletics Championships in 200 metres and 4 × 400 m relays.
+In the 200m event she improved her previous timing to 23.74 seconds and hoping to qualify for the Commonwealth Games but Chand was dropped from the 2014 Commonwealth Games contingent at the last minute after the Athletic Federation of India declared her ineligible to compete as a female athlete due to hyperandrogenism.
+Following the Commonwealth Games she was also excluded from the Indian contingent for the 2014 Asian Games.
 There was no suggestion that Chand was involved in cheating or doping, and the decision was widely criticized by intersex advocates.